Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-dsar941/README.md

 ## Installation

-Fork and clone the project.
-Open the index.html into your browser.
-A web uri will be announced later.
+Clone the project and open the index.html into your browser.
+Or you could copy and paste the index.html page URI into rawgit.com, which will provide you a web URI.

 ## API Reference